Vansh-Baghel/Java-things/Java_notes.md

 * We can convert it into iterstion and vice versa.
 * Space complexity is not constant, as functions are getting created everytime.

+## Recursive tree
+* When the flow goes back to the function where it was called after completion then its cslled recursive tree.